 Fresh & Dried Mint is part of a monthly series here on FBC called The Spice Box.
 Primarily written by Michelle Peters Jones, these articles create a spice primer for new and experienced home cooks alike!

 Scientific Name of Mint: Mentha (with additions, depending on the genus)

 Mint, of course, is not a spice, but an herb.
 However, if your gardens are anything like mine, this herb is probably going wild round about now.
 My partner calls mint a weed - I beg to disagree.
 I love mint in all it guises, and it’s of the few herbs I always have around for cooking, eating and drinking.

-Mint is easy to grow, and is grown all over the world, with each culture having it’s own use for this beautiful, fragrant herb.
+Mint is a hardy perennial and easy to grow - it's grown all over the world, with each culture having it’s own use for this beautiful, fragrant herb.
 Spearmint can take heat, while peppermint can be grown in quite cold environs.
 Peppermint leaves are easily distinguishable, with the sharp green and purple spiked sprigs, while spearmint is smaller, rounder and has greeny-grey leaves.

 Flavour Profile of Mint

 One of the first things that we would notice about this herb is its strong – almost medicinal – fragrance.
 The sweet scent defines the flavor profile of this herb, and it has a grassy taste, with a slight edge of bitterness to the leaves.
 Peppermint has a bright, peppery taste to it, while spearmint tends to be cooler and subtler.
 Various other genus of mint taste similar to their names.
 Lemon mint, in particular, has a strong citrus flavor to it.